Kucoin/kucoin-mining-docs/README_EN.md

 # Mining Machines
 ## List of Mining Machines
-Get information about all mining machines under the mining account.
+Get information about all mining machines under the sub account.

 **Frequency of requests:** 2 times per second at Api-Key level.